 What is Angel Investing?

-Angel investing is a form of early-stage investment where high-net-worth individuals (angel investors) provide funding to startups in exchange for an ownership stake in the company.
-Typically, angel investors provide funding during the seed or early stages of a startup’s development.
+Angel investing is a form of early-stage investment where High Net Worth Individuals provide funding to startups in exchange for a stake in the company.

 How Does Angel Investing Work?